 There appears to be no standing fabric from before the Norman conquest.
 However, the Nave of the late 11th or early 12th century church partly survives.
-The north and west walls still stand with, within the west wall, the famous moulded stone doorway and door circa 1100.
-The western door is justly famous, dating around 1090.
+The north and west walls still stand with, within the west wall, the famous moulded stone doorway and door circa 1115AD.
+The western door is justly famous.
 The edges are defined by carved pillars on bases and cushion capitals with a roll moulding around the arch.
 The arch also contains its original complete plank door with its ironwork.
 Unfortunately, the top of the door was cut off in the 17th century but remains as a fixed tympanum.

 The 14th century saw further significant alterations to the building.
-The upper sections of the Western Tower were added.
 In the Chancel the existing eastern window of circa 1320 to 1350 was added.
 The original tracery survives although repaired, however, the mullions are modern.
 The 14th century also saw windows added and altered in the north wall of the Nave.

 St Peter’s Church has clearly had a series of 19th century restorations with the addition of the northern Vestry block (later extended) in the 19th century perhaps in 1886.